heyman/postgresql-backup/README.md

 ## Volumes

-* `/data/backups` - The database is dumped in into this directory
+* `/data/backups` - The database is dumped into this directory

 ## Restoring a backup

 This image can also be run as a one off task to restore one of the backups.
-To do this, we run the container with the command: `python -u /backup/restore.py [S3-filename]` (`S3-filename` should only be the name of the file, the directory is set through the `S3_PATH` env variable).
+To do this, we run the container with the command: `python -u /backup/restore.py [backup-filename]` (`backup-filename` should only be the name of the file, the directory is set through the `S3_PATH` env variable, if it needs to be downloaded).

 The following environment variables are required: